Teniahardee1/mental-health-data/README.md

 These files will allow you to explore the contents of the repository.

 ## Reproducibilty
+For more information on how to recreate this data set refer to the colab instructions or to create your own subset of data refer to the original data set located above.
 ## Maintance
+This repository was created and will be maintained by Tenia Hardee.
 ## Acknowledgements
 This repository was produced as a final project for my ENG 105-006 class at the University of Chapel Hill, taught by Professor Steven Gotzler.